yaaminiv/yaaminiv.github.io/about.md

 **Phage Genomics Research Initiative** (September 2012-June 2013)
 - Characterized genome of newly-isolated bacteriophage

-### Outreach
+### Community Engagement

-Outreach activities marked with an asterisk are related to my research on oysters and ocean acidification.
+Activities marked with an asterisk are related to my research on oysters and ocean acidification.

-**Students Exploring Aquatic Sciences**: Curriculum Developer (August 2017-Present)
+**Students Exploring Aquatic Sciences**: Founding Member (August 2017-Present)
 - Co-planning a Spring 2018 FISH 508 class to empower graduate students to cater their outreach activities to diverse classrooms
-- Worked with teachers from Jane Addams Middle School to teach a week-long science course May 2019, including generation of a [Shiny App](https://sthurner.shinyapps.io/oav1/) *
+- Worked with teachers from Jane Addams Middle School and a Program on the Environment undergraduate capstone student Lorraine Lee to teach a week-long science course May 2019, including generation of a [Shiny App](https://sthurner.shinyapps.io/oav1/) *
+- Worked with Board of Directors to create a sustainable virtual community engagement program in response to COVID-19 pandemic

 **National Center for Science Education**: Scientist in the Classroom (January 2017-June 2017)
 - Worked with middle school science teacher to develop lessons about climate change in the Pacific Northwest, specifically ocean acidification.
 Taught two lessons in person *

-**One-day events**
+**One-day Events**
 - North Cascades Institute: Graduate Student Panelist (February 10, 2017)
 - Scientist of the Month: The Evergreen School (December 14, 2017; December 13, 2018; January 23, 2020) *
 - Seattle Youth Climate Action Summit: Graduate Student Panelist (October 28, 2017)